Photogalvanic currents from first-principles real-time density-matrix dynamics

-Crucially, the phonon contribution to the shift current, which is missing in the aforementioned RTA, can only be calculated when explicit electron-phonon scattering is included in QME under illumination.
-We extract this \textit{phonon shift current} (from the real-time dynamical current) by subtracting the excitation shift current and recombination current.
-The time-reversal symmetry of electron-phonon matrix elements requires that $g^{\nu,-\kvec, -\kvec'}_{ss'} = g^{\nu\kvec\kvec'*}_{ss'}$.
-Similar to excitation shift current, under excitation we find $\rho_{ss'}^{\kvec}\neq\rho_{s's}^{-\kvec}$.
-We compared our real-time dynamics with the recently-developed perturbative phonon shift current density \cite{belinicher1982kinetic}:
+Crucially, the phonon contribution to the shift current, which is missing in the aforementioned RTA, can only be calculated when explicit electron-phonon scattering is included in the QME.
+We extract this \textit{phonon shift current} $\bJ_{ph}^{sh}$ by subtracting the excitation shift current and recombination current from FPDMD total current.
+Fig.~\ref{fig:2}(b) shows a semi-quantitative agreement between our FPDMD phonon-shift current and the perturbative, steady-state formula\cite{belinicher1982kinetic}: